 My husband had the admirable ability to remain calm in the face of upheaval and chaos.
 As a person strongly influenced by emotions and with a deep need for “safety”, his equanimity was like my life raft in a storm.
 Ironically, this same “unflappableness” occasionally also drove me crazy.

-But sometimes when I felt like our world was on fire, his equanimity felt like blindness—or idiocy—like an utter denial of the flames that were about to consume our lives.
+Sometimes when I felt like our world was on fire, his equanimity felt like blindness—or idiocy—like an utter denial of the flames that were about to consume our lives.
 Instead of comfort, I felt that my perspective of what was happening was being ignored, dismissed, minimized, and denied.
 Although I craved his reassurance, in these moments, I needed to know that he saw what I saw, felt what I felt, and recognized its scale and power.
 Until I had that reassurance, his composure felt foolhardy.
 I felt angry and even more afraid.
 First, I wanted--needed--validation of my fears then I could trust in his ability to support, partner, and protect us.

 I wonder if our children sometimes experience a similar emotional paradox around the grief, loss and identity issues that undergird adoption.
 Yes, they truly need our love, and they want to reciprocate, to belong and yet … There is a genuine flip side.
 They also wrestle with all the messiness that comes with the fracture from their first family.
 Regardless of any benefits which accrue to them, their losses co-exist.
 Too often blinded by our own perspective we need to ensure that everything within our families is all right.
 The world, even we parents become inured to this pain.